Teksta versija

 Section 5.
 Rights to Receive Funding of European Union Funds

-Submission of a project application in accordance with this Law shall not impose any obligation for the authority involved in the management of the European Union funds to grant funding to a project application for the project implementation.
+Submission of a project application in accordance with this Law shall not impose any obligation on the authority involved in the management of the European Union funds to grant funding to a project applicant for the project implementation.

 Section 6.
 State Budget Co-funding Rate

-The State budget co-funding rate shall, when approving the project, not be higher than the minimum necessary one with which it is possible to ensure the national co-funding rate specified in the implementation conditions of the specific objective if the State budget co-funding is intended in the abovementioned implementation conditions of the specific objective.
+The State budget co-funding rate shall, when approving the project, not be higher than the minimum necessary one with which the national co-funding rate specified in the conditions for the implementation of the specific aid objective if the State budget co-funding is intended in the abovementioned conditions for the implementation of the specific aid objective.
 The maximum amount of the State budget co-funding shall, when approving the project, be calculated against the total eligible expenditures of a project.

 Section 7.
 Horizontal Principles